pyenv/pyenv/README.md

 2. Installs autocompletion.
 This is entirely optional but pretty useful.
 Sourcing `~/.rbenv/completions/rbenv.bash` will set that up.
-There is also a `~/.rbenv/completions/rbenv.zsh` for ZSH users.
+There is also a `~/.rbenv/completions/rbenv.zsh` for Zsh users.

 3. Initial rehash.
 From time to time you'll need to rebuild you're